GabrielPineda808/refactoring_code/README.md

 # Refactoring Code

-In this project i added changes to index.htmk in order to make it accessible toa
+In this project i added changes to index.htmk in order to make it accessible by adding semantic htmk and proper attributes

 ## Getting Started